ruixingw/parmhess/installation.rst

     ln -s /PathToParmhess/parmhess.py ~/bin
     ln -s /PathToParmhess/tsubasa.py ~/bin

-or you may add Parmhess folder to your :code:`$PATH` by adding the following line to your :code:`~/.bashrc`:
+Alternatively, you may add Parmhess folder to your :code:`$PATH` by adding the following line to your :code:`~/.bashrc`:

 .. code-block:: bash

    export PATH = "PathToParmhess":$PATH

-Either setting enables you to directly run :code:`parmhess.py` and :code:`tsubasa.py` at any directory.
+Either of them enables you to directly run :code:`parmhess.py` and :code:`tsubasa.py` at any directory.

 .. _`Amber website` : http://ambermd.org/#AmberTools